sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 `dev/launch.sh` script.
 If you do not have docker access without root, run these commands under `sudo`.

-#### C compiler with musl support
+#### SQLite tools

-On Ubuntu, you can get `musl-gcc` by running:
+On Ubuntu, you can get the required tools by running:

 ```
-apt-get install musl-tools
+apt-get install libpcre3-dev libsqlite3-dev pkg-config musl-tools
 ```

 ## Step 3: Install Yarn